 Rufus Norris powerful production of Festen is emotional, troubling and enraging.
 The recurring sound of dripping water and of an innocent young girl's laughter, are constant reminders of betrayal.
 I am not easily moved to strong emotions, but in the final scenes malice is the only way I can describe my feelings towards this devastated family's parents.

-What the critics had to say.....
+What other critics had to say.....

-External links to full reviews from newspapers
+External links to full reviews from popular press